 3 things that should never be on your team’s agenda

 Maybe it’s human nature, maybe it’s business school, but companies and teams are continuing to make the same productivity mistakes, that end up seriously hindering the workday for their employees.
-A lot of the things we think just “happen” as a part of office protocol are actually a huge waste of time, and need to be rethought.
+A lot of the things we think just “happen” as a part of office protocol and part of the usual agenda are actually a huge waste of time, and need to be rethought.

 Overall, we’re currently doing a really bad job with the 8 work hours we’re given.
 On average, only 3 hours a day are spent doing productive work.